 A condition which causes hair loss in the large breed dogs, callus is the result of chronic pressure.
 The presence of thickened, hairless raised areas, over bony pressure points such as elbows, is symptomatic of the disease.
 The best way to treat this condition is by providing softer bedding and padding around affected area for your dog.

 Caused due to the excessive hormonal production of the adrenal glands, Cushing's disease is a condition affecting older dogs.
 They are usually the result of benign tumor in the pituitary gland or caused by the tumor in one of the adrenal glands.
-Hair loss is a common symptom of the disease and it usually starts over the areas of wear, such as the elbows and progresses to the flanks and abdomen, until eventually only the head and extremities retain the hair.

 An infection caused by the demodex mite, demodectic mange in dogs can cause hair loss accompanied by scaly, dark skin with red pustules.

 Flea Bite Hypersensitivity